Current Employer: First Databank

 What, if anything, would you do differently if you could?

-If I had the chance to do something differently, I definitely would have stayed at Plymouth University longer and completed a masters in Human Resource Management.
+If I had the chance to do something differently, I definitely would have stayed at the University of Plymouth longer and completed a masters in Human Resource Management.

 How did studying at Plymouth help you?